Lakeland Industries, Inc. (LAKE) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, March 13, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Lakeland Industries, Inc. ("Lakeland" or the "Company") (NASDAQ: LAKE).
+BENSALEM, Pa., March 19, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lakeland Industries, Inc. ("Lakeland" or the "Company") (NASDAQ: LAKE).

-IF YOU SUFFERED A LOSS ON YOUR LAKELAND INVESTMENTS, CLICK HERE BEFORE APRIL 24, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?